When you think of getting more exercise, do you picture going to the gym? Or taking up running?

 How and When Will You Walk?

-Consider fitting in your walk before breakfast if you can.
+If you’re a morning person, consider fitting in your walk before breakfast if you can.
 It’ll help to boost your fat-burning abilities.
 Make sure you add a high-quality supplement to your diet.

 When you’re walking for weight loss, vary your pace.
 A gentle stroll won’t raise your heart rate enough to kickstart fat burning.
 Yet walking too briskly can wear you out.